StyraInc/opa-springboot/README.md

     response:
         context:
             reason-key: de # Key to search for decision reasons in the response.
 Default is "en".
+    authorization-event:
+        denied:
+            enabled: false # Whether to publish an AuthorizationDeniedEvent when a request is denied.
+Default is true.
+        granted:
+            enabled: true # Whether to publish an AuthorizationGrantedEvent when a request is granted.
+Default is false.
 ```

 ### OPAPathSelector